metatensor/metatensor/docs/src/devdoc/architecture.rst

 The Python API for metatensor is split into different `distributions`_, which when installed will correspond to different sub-module of ``metatensor``:

-- the ``metatensor`` distribution does not install any module, but has dependencies on ``metatensor-core`` and ``metatensor-operations``.
+- the ``metatensor`` distribution does not install any modules, but has dependencies on ``metatensor-core`` and ``metatensor-operations``.
 It is mainly here for user convenience, allowing to have a single install command;
 - the ``metatensor-core`` distribution contains the ``metatensor`` module;